AnishRane/CrowdFunding/README.md

-- Once foundry is successfully you can use this following command:
+- Once foundry is successfully installed you can use this following command:

 ```